orb-lang/espalier/doc/md/espalier/grammars/pegmeta.md

    return phrase .. number:span() .. ")"
 end
 ```

 ### Dent

-An in ``dent`` tation; we want the Lpeg to reflect the spacing of the source
+An in `dent` tation; we want the Lpeg to reflect the spacing of the source
-document.
+document\.

 ```lua
 local Dent = PegMetas : inherit "dent"